wilvk/dotnet-sos/pdb_format.md

 - What is the corresponding reference in the msil for the line and metadata?
 - What is the corresponding assembly address to break on for the msil reference?

+todo:

-todo: read ecma 335 spec
+read ecma 335 spec

+define a code to msil mapping file format from pdb metadata and/or a code to address mapping file format